-3.2 - Fit and proper requirement
+3.2 - Fitness and probity requirements

 The Company has a policy to observe the obligations included in Solvency II Directive and detailed in the EIOPA Guidelines.

 The Fitness & Probity policy includes the minimum requirements pursuant to the Solvency II Directive requirements.